deeppavlov/DeepPavlov/docs/userdocs/slot_filling.rst

 It is definitely misspelled.
 The set of all known food entities is {'chinese', 'russian', 'european'}.
 The nearest known entity from the given set is *chinese*.
-So the output of the Slot Filling system should be *chinese*.
+So the output of the Slot Filling system will be *chinese*.

 Configuration of the model
 --------------------------

 Configuration of the model can be performed in code or in JSON configuration file.
 To train the model you need to specify four groups of parameters:

 -  ``dataset_reader``
 -  ``dataset_iterator``